Teoneag/Jarvis-1/README.md

 # Plan
 ✅ 1.
 Make chat like interface (then add sound -> text, text -> sound, then also img...)
 2. Make it able to detect from props parts of data in ("learning") and data out ("giving responses")
-3. Handle data in
-4. Handle data out
+3. Navigate the web + laptop
 Later
 - add more languages
 - archive chats, see archived chats

 # ToDo
-- order the messages cronologically
 - make MWApi detect verbs
 0. make this work
-I am teo.
+I am teo. / My name is Teon
-Who am I?
+Who am I? / what is my name
 when somebody greets u, u should greet back
 "hello" is a greeting
 hello

-My name is Teon
-what is my name

 1. Detect questions
 - ? at the end